While the title of this article sounds completely wrong it is an important lesson to understand why it is mostly right.

 In an article that was posted to this website on July 5, 2020 we attempted to explain that three occupants of an Audi were killed after impacting a Starbucks retail outlet, not because of the vehicle’s speed, but because of the disintegration of the vehicle’s structure.
 Again, this was meant to highlight the important issue that we need to look at the severity of the impact in terms of the change-in-velocity experienced by the vehicle.
 When there is a lack of evidence showing that a large amount of kinetic energy was dissipated we need to ask more questions about why a fatality occurs.

 This concern was repeated once again in another Audi impact that occurred in Toronto, Ontario.
 The driver of an Audi lost directional control of the vehicle and it rotated into the path of a Jeep SUV.
 It appeared to all involved that the speed of the Audi, as its driver lost directional control of the vehicle, was all that mattered.
 The fact that the Audi separated into two pieces seemed acceptable because the Audi was travelling at a high speed.
-The views below show some of the damage evidence from the Toronto crash.

 While the last views of the Audi appear to show an unsurvivable amount of destruction, the driver reportedly survived as well as one of the three occupants.
 So how severe was this impact?
 Vehicle occupants die because they are involved in collisions where a vehicle sustains a high change-in-velocity.
 Did this Audi sustain a high change-in-velocity.
 If so, why did two of the three occupants survive?

 Many vehicles contain weak points in their structure.
 When a vehicle is struck in the side, in the manner suggested in these photos, structural separations occur.
 Not just today, or yesterday, or last year, or 10 years ago.
 Vehicles have been separating like this since they began to be manufactured as unibodies.